Explore this Page

 ISS21 (Institute for Social Science in the 21st century) is an interdisciplinary research institute for the social sciences in UCC, that seeks to build, sustain and enhance research on social, economic and cultural issues that will shape Ireland during the 21st century.

 ISS21 is built around dynamic, bottom-up, collaborations between approximately 150 staff across 19 Departments in the University.
-Through our interdisciplinary thematic research clusters and funded research projects, we address key questions facing Irish, European and global societies in the 21st century.
+Through our interdisciplinary thematic Research Clusters & Working Groups and funded Research Projects, we address key questions facing Irish, European and global societies in the 21st century.

 The Institute brings together social scientists from a broad range of disciplines to pursue research at Irish and international levels in interdisciplinary areas such as citizenship, childhood, innovation and creativity, family, gender, health, migration, social justice and sustainability.
 It involves collaboration between the following academic departments: Applied Social Studies, Applied Psychology, Chinese Studies, Economics, Education, Epidemiology and Public Health, Geography, General Practice, Government, History, Law, Nursing and Midwifery, Occupational Sciences and Therapies, Philosophy, Study of Religions and Sociology.

 Our vision is to be a leading centre in Ireland for imaginative, interdisciplinary and impactful social science research, responsive to the challenges and practices of life in 21st century society.